edwardkim1/fakenews/README.md

 2) The regression model currently uses a dataset of 10 washington post and 10 breitbart articles, which is not the most representative set of the terms "unbiased" and "biased."
 These articles were handpicked.
 3) Every query triggers a new instance of learning, which is inefficient because
-a) requires wait time for every query instance
+a) requires wait time for every query instance and
 b) is not scalable for larger data sets, which require a longer time for the computer to generate a model.